AdobeDocs/commerce-operations.en/help/configuration/remote-storage/remote-storage.md

 >[!INFO]
 >
 >The Remote storage module has _limited_ support on Adobe Commerce on cloud infrastructure.
 Adobe cannot fully troubleshoot the third-party storage adapter service.
+See [Configure remote storage for Commerce on Cloud infrastructure](cloud-support.md) for guidance implementing remote storage for cloud projects.

 ![schema image](../../assets/configuration/remote-storage-schema.png)